Jhe0031/lwbot/README.md

 [<img src="https://canary.discordapp.com/api/guilds/382585019300053013/widget.png?style=banner2">](https://discord.gg/bQSYxqF)

 # What is it?
-It's the Christmas present for that server xD I'll be developing it up until Christmas then release it to the server.
-After that, who knows what'll happen? \*shrug*
+~~It's the Christmas present for that server xD I'll be developing it up until Christmas then release it to the server.
+After that, who knows what'll happen? -shrug-~~ Well, Christmas is here and gone, and the bot has been released to the server.
+They seem to like it, which is good!
+We had a few bumps here and there, but we finally got a stable version pushed.

 # Can I have one?
 ...Sure?
 Make sure you have [Node.js](http://node.js.org/) installed o.o It's writen in Javascript.